lxsavage/tuner1/README.md

 For more information on how to do this, check the
 [go install guide](https://go.dev/doc/install)

-**Note for Linux systems: the build depends on `libasound2-dev`, which will also need to be installed through your respective package manager.**
+**Note for Linux systems: the build depends on the ALSA dev library (i.e.
+`libasound2-dev` on Ubuntu), which will also need to be installed through your respective package manager.**

 To build and install, use `make install`.